Dynamic Adversarial Resource Allocation: the dDAB Game: No-Splitting Attacker

 \subsection{K-step Safe Sets}

+The key challenge we address in this section is the fact that selecting a state in the required set does not imply that the \defender{} can do so again in the next time step.\footnote{See Fig.~4 of \cite{shishika2022dynamic} for an example of a situation where single-step defense can be achieved, but the \attacker{} is able to breach after two steps.} As an example, for the \defender{} to guarantee defense over the next \emph{two} time steps starting from the current allocations $\x_t$ and $\y_t$, the following condition is necessary:

+In words, \eqref{eqn:2-step-a} ensures that the \defender{} selects a reachable allocation $\x_{t+1}$ that guarantees defense at $t+1$, while \eqref{eqn:2-step-b} ensures that the selected $\x_{t+1}$ allows transition to a state $\x_{t+2}$ that guarantees defense at $t+2$ against all potential \attacker{} allocation $\y_{t+1} \in \RSet(\y_t)$.

+The need to account for all possible future \attacker{} actions quickly renders this formulation intractable beyond two steps.
+To overcome this, we introduce the notion of $k$-step safe sets, later formalized as Q-sets.

-To generate the \defender{} strategy against \textit{no-splitting} \attacker{} strategies, we define the following $k$-step safe set, later referred to as the Q-set. \begin{definition}[$k$-step Safe Set] We define $\nsp{k}{i}=\nsp{k}{i}(\graph)$ to be the region in $\reals^n_{\geq 0}$ such that for a no-splitting \attacker{} state $\y_{t-1}=\y^{(i)}$, the \defender{}'s state $\x_t\in\nsp{k}{i}$ is necessary and sufficient to defend against any no-splitting \attacker{} strategy until time step $t+k$ (included). \footnote{Specifically, there may exist a no-splitting attacker strategy that wins at time step $t+k+1$ but not before that.} \end{definition}
+\begin{definition}[$k$-step Safe Set] Let $\y_{t-1} = \y^{(i)}$ be the \attacker{} state concentrated at node $i$.
+The set $\nsp{k}{i} \subseteq \mathbb{R}_{\geq 0}^{|\nodeset|}$ is defined such that $\x_t \in \nsp{k}{i}$ if and only if there exists a \defender{} strategy that can defend against any no-splitting \attacker{} strategy through time step $t+k$ (inclusive). \footnote{There may exist a strategy for the \attacker{} that breaches the system at time $t+k+1$, but not before.} \end{definition}

+While the above definition introduces the concept of multi-step safe sets, we next present a recursive formulation for constructing Q-sets in the following theorem.

 \begin{theorem} The following recursive expression provides the $k$-step safe set: